cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   - `{region_name}` is the zone code of the cloud infrastructure provider where the cluster is located.
   - `{private_endpoint_dns}` is the DNS name which is used to connect the cluster directly to a VPC within your Google Cloud project using GCP Private Service Connect.

-## List the available regions for a cloud infrastructure provider
+## List the available regions for a cloud provider

 To list the [available regions]({% link cockroachcloud/regions.md %}) for creating new clusters, send a `GET` request to the `/v1/clusters/available-regions?provider={cloud_provider}` endpoint.